DARKSEC-OPS/python-ethsec/README.md

  2>/dev/null: This redirects any "Permission denied" error messages to /dev/null (a special file that discards all data written to it).
 This keeps the output clean and shows only the file you are looking for.

 du -b: check file size

+ifconfig: shows IP address, subnet mask, and default gateway

+nslookup domainname: looks up the ip address for whatever domain name you insert

+netstat: displays the current network connections and listening ports. port 22 = SSH
+- -a: displays all established connections and listening ports
+- -b: shos the program associated with each listening port and established connection
+- -o reveals the process ID PID associated with the connection
+- -n uses a numerical form for addresses and port numbers

+dir: view child directories
+- dir /a: displays hidden and system files as well
+- dir /s: displays files in the current directory and all subdirectories

+tree: visually shows the child and subdirectories

+mkdir directory_name: makes a new directory
+- rmdir directory_name: removes a directory

+type: to see the contents of a file

+tasklist /: shows the open tasks
+- /FI "imagename eq sshd.exe": will show all files with sshd.exe

+taskkill /PID: will kill the task associated w/ that PID

+chkdsk: checks the file system and disk volumes for error and bad sectors

+sfc /scannow: scans system files for corruption and repairs them if possible

+shutdown /s: shutdown system
+- /r: restart system
+- /a: abort system reboot